mchbrn/undergrad/README.md

-# Optimising Lockdowns with Deep Q-Learning to Limit the Spread of SARS-CoV-2
+# Optimising Lockdowns with Deep Q-Learning to Limit the Spread of SARS-CoV-2 in Northern Ireland